 We hypothesize that in gravidae who chew xylitol-containing chewing gum three times daily throughout the course of pregnancy starting prior to 20 weeks’ gestation through delivery, as compared to gravidae who chew a placebo, non-xylitol-containing chewing gum of same frequency and duration will have:

-Improved periodontal disease severity in pregnancy (as compared to third trimester assessment).
+Improved periodontal disease severity in the third trimester of pregnancy and at 6 weeks postpartum.

-Altered oral microbiome communities, specifically a reduction in pathogenic periodontopathic and cariogenic bacteria (i.e., Porphyromonas gingivalis, Streptococcus mutans, among others).
+Altered oral microbiome communities, specifically a reduction in abundance of pathogenic periodontopathic and cariogenic bacteria (i.e., Porphyromonas gingivalis, Streptococcus mutans, among others).

-Changes within the gut microbiome communities of the newborns at 6 weeks postpartum.
+Changes within the diversity of the gut microbiome communities of the newborns at 6 weeks postpartum.

 Reduced localized inflammatory mediators at the gingival level, as assessed via gingival crevicular fluid.

-Higher abundance of vaginal bacterial commensal species (i.e., Lactobacillus) and reduced abundance of pathogenic bacteria species (i.e. Gardnerella).
+Higher abundance of vaginal bacterial commensal species (i.e., Lactobacillus) and reduced abundance of vaginal bacteria pathogenic species (i.e. Gardnerella).

 OBJECTIVES